emprcl/emprcl.github.io/content/runal.md

 One simple way to fix this problem is to **use 2 cells instead of one** for drawing one canvas pixel, but the question is: which character to draw in the second cell?

-You can control this behavior with 2 methods:
+You can control this behavior with these cell modes:
+ - **c.cellModeDefault()**: every cell is a single character.
+This is the default behavior.
  - **c.cellModeCustom(char)**: it allows you to define which character to use in the second cell.
 One obvious option is to use a black space, but other choice may give you fun results.
  - **c.cellModeDouble()**: it just duplicates the first character.